 - Printable map of marked plants to use in the field

 - View an album of photos with the plants visually located and labeled

 - Check out a short video with some of the plants and animals you'll see when you visit the garden.
 Photos and arrangement by Phoebe L. Warren

-- (25) Mansfeld Middle School, sponsored by Arizona Trail Association, a part of UA SEECs group
+15) Mansfeld Middle School, sponsored by Arizona Trail Association, a part of UA SEECs group

 - View an interactive Google map of the marked plants on the Mansfeld Perimeter walk

-- (26) The Borton Magnet Elementary School's Environmental Learning Lab, a part of UA SEECs group
+16) Borton Magnet Elementary School's Environmental Learning Lab, a part of UA SEECs group

 - View maps of the marked plants at the Mission Garden Site